ClozingTag/clozingtag-device-service/README.md

   -d '{
   "role": "User" //"Admin"
 }'
-- Create a user or admin
-  curl -X 'POST' \
+- Create a user (no token needed) (can be done from the swagger page) curl -X 'POST' \
   'http://localhost:8181/api/auth/v1/guests/user' \
   -H 'accept: */*' \